Genivia/ugrep/README.md

            --match
                   Match all input.
 Same as specifying an empty pattern to search.

-           --max-depth=NUM
-                  Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
-By  comparison,  -dskip skips all directories even when they are on the command line.

            --max-files=NUM
-                  If -R or -r is specified, restrict the number of  files  matched to  NUM.
-Specify -J1 to produce replicable results by ensuring that files are searched in the same order as specified.
+                  Restrict  the  number of files matched to NUM.
+Note that --sort or -J1 may be  specified  to  produce  replicable  results.
+If --sort is specified, the number of threads spawned is limited to NUM.

            -N PATTERN, --neg-regexp=PATTERN
                   Specify a negative PATTERN used during the search of the  input: